udacity/frontend-nanodegree-arcade-game/README.md

 ## How to Play

-To run the game, please open index.html
+To run the game, please open index.html or visit

 ## Goal